IncredibleProgress/Sweetheart/index.md

       Just build Apps you need, in the brightest way.
     </span><br/>
     <span style="font-size:1.1rem; margin-top:2rem;">
-      Start from scratch, and create with ease and efficiency the apps you really need embedding reliable open-source code.
+      Create with ease and efficiency the apps you need embedding reliable open-source code.
     </span>
   </p>
 </div>